chef/chef-web-docs/chef_master/source/resource_windows_feature_powershell.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_windows_feature_powershell.rst>`__

-Use the **windows_feature_powershell** resource to add, remove or entirely delete Windows features and roles via PowerShell.
+Use the **windows_feature_powershell** resource to add, remove or entirely delete Windows features and roles using PowerShell.
 This resource offers significant speed benefits over the `windows_feature_dism </resource_windows_feature_dism.html>`__ resource, but requires installation of the Remote Server Administration Tools on non-server releases of Windows.

 **New in Chef Client 14.0.**